-Today, the Klein Family, Director of Winemaking Justin Seidenfeld, and Winemaker Greg Morthole continue their drive for innovation and devotion to Sonoma County, with 11 exceptional Estate vineyards representing an ideal range of varietal selection and regional terroir.
+Today, the Klein Family, SVP of Winemaking & Winegrowing Justin Seidenfeld, and Winemaker Greg Morthole continue their drive for innovation and devotion to Sonoma County.

-A pioneer in the Alexander Valley, Rod Strong was the first to craft a single-vineyard Cabernet Sauvignon in the Alexander Valley in 1974, it would be a full decade before this appellation was recognized as an AVA.
+A pioneer in the Alexander Valley, Rod Strong was the first to craft a single-vineyard Cabernet Sauvignon in the Alexander Valley in 1974, Rod Strong was ahead of his time as it would be a full decade before this appellation was recognized as an AVA.

 Alexander Valley is best known for the classic Bordeaux varieties which thrive in the unique soils and warm climate, with parts of the valley moderated by cooling ocean breezes and evening fog.
 A testament to the amazing quality of the region, each of our single vineyard Cabernet Sauvignon releases comes from small Alexander Valley vineyard sites.